ebuecheMR/Personal-Website/index.md

 layout: home
 ---

+## Biography
-Pargorn Puttapirat is currently a master student in Computer Science and Technology program in Xi'an Jiaotong University, China.
+Pargorn Puttapirat is currently a master student in Computer Science and Technology Program, Xi’an Jiaotong University, China.
 He is doing research in the [Biomedical Semantic Understanding Group](http://chenli.group).
 He received B.Eng. in [Biomedical Engineering Program](http://bme.eng.swu.ac.th/) from Srinakharinwirot University, Thailand in 2017.
-His research interests include medical image processing, artificial intelligence, oncology, and biomedical engineering.
+His past work has included medical image analysis for development of anti-malarial drug and 3D model-based hand poses estimation.
+His research interests is in the area of biomedical science and engineering, specifically medical and microscopy image processing, artificial intelligence, and oncology.

 ## Academic information
 _Current Projects_